 Visit the Military OneSource Plan My Deployment Reunion and Reintegration section for tips on mental health, finances, communication, legal affairs and more.
 You can also contact your installation Military and Family Support Center for information on post-deployment resources.

 - The Yellow Ribbon Reintegration Program assists National Guard and reserve members and their families throughout the deployment cycle, including reentry to work.

 - The Department of Labor offers helpful information to reservists on a range of employee benefit issues around deployment with frequently asked questions for reservists being called to active duty.

 - The Uniformed Services Employment and Reemployment Rights Act, or USERRA, protects employed National Guard and reserve service members called to active duty.
-Learn about your rights at the Employer Support of the Guard and Reserve website.
 Learn more in these frequently asked questions about USERRA.

 For financial emergencies, military relief organizations provide emergency financial assistance in the form of loans or grants, typically for one-time needs such as rent, utilities, car repair, emergency travel and other essentials.